ICR-analysis/ICR-analysis.github.io/internal_resources.md

 Most code is hosted on the [ICR Github](https://github.com/ICR-analysis) page.
 Programs can be downloaded as a .zip, or cloned using [git](https://git-scm.com).
 Feel free to contribute and submit pull requests.

-Please contact <adam.tyson@icr.ac.uk> for any assistance.
+Please contact <adam.tyson01@icr.ac.uk> for any assistance.

 ## General scripts/macros
 [ImageJ/FIJI macros](https://github.com/ICR-analysis/FIJI_ICR)